Stand-Up Paddle Board (SUP) Yoga Basics

 An inflatable SUP or iSUP can offer a better experience on the water and it’s easy to transport and store away after use.
 Why buy expensive car racks and take up storage space when you have a better option?

-An iSUP like the Sea Eagle LongBoard 11 Inflatable Board is made of a 6″ thick drop-stitch material which provides increased buoyancy, rigidity, and stability all of which help you as you go through your yoga moves.
+An iSUP is typically made of a 6″ thick drop-stitch material which provides increased buoyancy, rigidity, and stability all of which help you as you go through your yoga moves.

 When you’re done, simply deflate, roll up, and store your paddle board in the back of your vehicle.